fgero/dhcpv6-mod/README.md

   - fetch the DHCPv4 options values from `ubios-udapi-server` state file
   - prepare the DHCPv6 options with required formats, customizable via a configuration file
   - finally, `exec` the new `/data/local/bin/odhcp6c` (the one we just built), with all the adequate options
-- Install our own `udm-boot` Debian package (and systemd service) that will re-apply dhcpv6-mod even after a Unifi OS firmware update

 &nbsp;
 &nbsp;